-19 3.11.2.3.5 Reasonably Foreseeable Future Actions and Environmental Trends
+3.11.2.3.5 Reasonably Foreseeable Future Actions and Environmental Trends

-- 20 Construction of projects under the Whiteman AFB Alternative, in combination with - reasonably foreseeable future actions listed in Table 3.1-2, would result in contributions - of MSW and C&D debris to regional landfills.
-As standard practice for proposed projects, - 23 C&D waste would be diverted from the landfill to the greatest extent possible through - reuse or recycling.
-Waste would either be segregated and recycled at a certified facility - or disposed of (for mixed or nonsegregated waste) at a certified recycling facility. - As result of the Whiteman AFB Alternative, 15,038 tons of solid waste would be disposed - of at the Show-Me Regional Landfill.
-The combined quantity of C&D debris and MSW - generated at Whiteman AFB from October 2020 to September 2021 was comprised of - 29 1,726 tons of solid waste and 391 tons of C&D debris.
-At its current disposal capacity, - the landfill is permitted to operate until at least 2051.
-Solid waste from the Whiteman AFB - Alternative would be generated over multiple years, further limiting any potential impacts. - For reasonably foreseeable future actions, construction of the Airfield Surface Drainage - 33 Corrections and the Arnold Gate Relocation would be addressed under separate and - 34 specific environmental reviews.
-Because landfill capacity is anticipated to be sufficient - for the combined demand of the reasonably foreseeable future actions, as well as projects - under the Whiteman AFB Alternative, impacts on solid waste facilities would be less than - 37 significant. - 38 There would be no significant impacts associated with management of hazardous - materials, toxic substances, hazardous wastes, or ERP sites.
-These would continue to - 40 be managed according to established procedures.
+Construction of projects under the Whiteman AFB Alternative, in combination with reasonably foreseeable future actions listed in Table 3.1-2, would result in contributions of MSW and C&D debris to regional landfills.
+As standard practice for proposed projects, C&D waste would be diverted from the landfill to the greatest extent possible through reuse or recycling.
+Waste would either be segregated and recycled at a certified facility or disposed of (for mixed or nonsegregated waste) at a certified recycling facility.

+As result of the Whiteman AFB Alternative, 15,038 tons of solid waste would be disposed of at the Show-Me Regional Landfill.
+The combined quantity of C&D debris and MSW generated at Whiteman AFB from October 2020 to September 2021 was comprised of 1,726 tons of solid waste and 391 tons of C&D debris.
+At its current disposal capacity, the landfill is permitted to operate until at least 2051.
+Solid waste from the Whiteman AFB Alternative would be generated over multiple years, further limiting any potential impacts.
+For reasonably foreseeable future actions, construction of the Airfield Surface Drainage Corrections and the Arnold Gate Relocation would be addressed under separate and specific environmental reviews.
+Because landfill capacity is anticipated to be sufficient for the combined demand of the reasonably foreseeable future actions, as well as projects under the Whiteman AFB Alternative, impacts on solid waste facilities would be less than significant.

+There would be no significant impacts associated with management of hazardous materials, toxic substances, hazardous wastes, or ERP sites.
+These would continue to be managed according to established procedures.

-1 3.11.2.3.6 Proposed Resource-Specific Mitigations and Management Actions to Reduce the Potential for Environmental Impacts
+3.11.2.3.6 Proposed Resource-Specific Mitigations and Management Actions to Reduce the Potential for Environmental Impacts

-3 There is a potential that construction sites could be impacted by PFOS/PFOA or other contaminants (e.g., fuels, solvents).
-If construction would require soil removal/disposal, 4 then characterization and disposal would be conducted in accordance with DAF policy 5 and guidance.
-Contaminated soils may be addressed on site or disposed of in an 6 appropriate landfill.
-Closure of the existing EOD Range under the North WGF Alternative 7 would require EOD clearance and potential mitigative actions such as hazardous material 8 disposal or contaminated soil removal.
-No mitigation measures or additional 9 management actions other than those described in the Commonalities section would be 10 management actions other than those described in the Commonalities section would be necessary to reduce impacts to below significant levels for hazardous materials and hazardous and solid waste as no significant impacts are anticipated.
+There is a potential that construction sites could be impacted by PFOS/PFOA or other contaminants (e.g., fuels, solvents).
+If construction would require soil removal/disposal, then characterization and disposal would be conducted in accordance with DAF policy and guidance.
+Contaminated soils may be addressed on site or disposed of in an appropriate landfill.
+Closure of the existing EOD Range under the North WGF Alternative would require EOD clearance and potential mitigative actions such as hazardous material disposal or contaminated soil removal.
+No mitigation measures or additional management actions other than those described in the Commonalities section would be necessary to reduce impacts to below significant levels for hazardous materials and hazardous and solid waste as no significant impacts are anticipated.